How Mitchell Rice Raised $7M to Save His First Deal, Closed $500M+ in Transactions, and Now Converts Hotels into Housing

 What To Read Next

-NOI in Real Estate A Guide to Maximizing Property Value
+A Real Estate Sponsor's Guide to Property in a Trust